 Filipinos are the most social beings in the world, for they spend 4 hours on social networking platforms, Singaporeans spend 2 hours and 8 minutes, Japanese are the least social for they spent 45 minutes while the global average is 2 hours and 24 minutes.

-Global Facebook Statistics in 2020
+Global Facebook Statistics

 Facebook is the most accessed website across the world.
 The monthly Facebook users in 2019 were 2.5 billion, and the number continues to grow.